alexaagithub/BsinQGP/README_updated.md

 to compile: scram b

-First run selection_skimmer.cc!
+to run: bmesons

-It runs over data and mc samples in lstore
+It runs over data and mc trees in lstore.
-right now for B+
-to run over other samples, change inputs
+To run over your trees, change inputs
-It loops over the data or mc samples, flattening the tree, applying the selection, and writing a new tree with less variables

-running example: selection_skimmer --colsyst PbPb --mc 0 --channel 1

-Then you can run sideban_subtraction.cc over the outputs of selection_skimmer that are in prefiltered_trees
-It applies a sideband subtraction method to the data and then compares the result with the monte carlo distributions
+First delete the folders:
+-old/
+-results_eff/
+-results_eff_8_bins/
+-results_final/
+-results_new

-First do:
+and then do:
 mkdir results

 mkdir results/Bu/mc_validation_plots/ss_mc